-.
-The Malayalam word Manorama means entertainer.
-The daily newspaper is now treated as an encyclopaedia in this state as it covers all the latest events in and around chronologically and genealogically.
-Once, Malayala Manorama was regarded as the world's largest circulated regional newspaper and at present has a readership of more than 16 million.
-The world`s largest circulated yearbook, Manorama Year Book, is published by the Manorama group, which manages the newspaper.
-The publishing house also has a popular weekly publication title The Week.
+The world's largest circulated yearbook, Manorama Year Book, is published by the Manorama group, which manages the newspaper.
+The publishing house also has a popular weekly publication titled “The Week”.
 This newspaper is best known for its layout and design.
 The Manorama group has a total of 32 publications in 5 languages.

 History of Malayala Manorama